 I had taken some toys with me, mainly Fisher Price type stacking rings, shape sorters and rattles.
 These were a welcome addition.
 My main task was to work alongside Esther, a qualified Physiotherapist and show her how we use the toys in the UK to encourage increased function in the children.
 Ghanaian children have very few toys at home so the opportunity to play can act as an incentive to engage in active treatment, rather than the passive treatment which is more often used.

-Mothers are keen to bring their children for physiotherapy, many are diagnosed with cerebral palsy at a young age in Tamale so treatment can begin early.
-There is a distinct lack of children’s mobility aids, standing frames and supportive seating, which we take for granted in the UK.
+Mothers are keen to bring their children for physiotherapy, fortunately in Tamale many are diagnosed with cerebral palsy at a young age so treatment can begin early.
+There is a lack of children’s mobility aids, standing frames and supportive seating, which we take for granted in the UK.
 Many severely disabled children spend a lot of time lying on settees or beds to stay safe and so have no sitting balance.

-On my return to the UK I contacted a Physio called Diane whom I had met previously at an “ADAPT” conference (Chartered Physiotherapists in International health and Development).
+On my return to the UK I contacted a Physio called Diane whom I had met previously at an “ADAPT” conference (Chartered Physiotherapists in International Health and Development).
 Diane had already taught an APT (Appropriate Paper based Technology) Course, in conjunction with the Cerebral Palsy Africa charity, for parents in Ghana.
 I enrolled on a one week APT course in Hampshire and learnt to make standing frames from cardboard and newspaper.
-We had arranged to go out to Ghana in February this year and I visited Tamale I September 2016 to begin organising and informing people about the forthcoming course.
-Unfortunately, Diane is unable to come to Ghana in February, but has arranged for Marian, a Dutch Occupational Therapist who has taught several APT courses in Africa and other places for Cerebral Palsy Africa to come with me to Tamale.
+We arranged to go out to Ghana in February 2017 and I visited Tamale in September 2016 to begin organising and informing people about the forthcoming course.
+Unfortunately, Diane was unable to come to Ghana in February, but arranged for Marian, a Dutch Occupational Therapist who has taught several APT courses in Africa and other places for Cerebral Palsy Africa, to come with me to Tamale.
 Marian and I set off for Tamale on 23rd February 2017 to run our first two-week course.
 Jacob’s Well volunteer Liz Lyle came with us as a helper.